moneytree/mt-ts-serverless-starter/README.md

-# MT Audit
+# Typescript, Serverless Starter

-MT Audit runs a scheduled AWS Lambda function which scrapes our third- and first-party services and produces a report of which users have access to which systems.
+Repo template for an AWS Lambda function with support for Jest, Prettier, ESLint, Commitizen and Serverless framework.

 ## Known Issues

 **Arbitrary File Write:** https://npmjs.com/advisories/1217

-This package is in the dependency tree for the serverless framework and is not a security risk unless extracting user-supplied tarballs.
-This application is not vulnerable.
+This package is in the dependency tree for the Serverless framework and is not a security risk unless extracting untrusted tarballs with framework commands.
+This starter is not vulnerable.